Zz9uk3/WoW-3.3.5a-Bot/README.md

 **AmeisenOffsets**: Memory offsets can be foud here.

 **AmeisenServer**: This thing is planned to be a server for the bots to communicate to each other.

+**AmeisenAI**: The bots "Brain" to work on its Queue and make decisions etc.